 Historic Noisettes grow in the city of their origin

-Despite drastic shifts in temperature and moisture, and soils that range from sand to clay, many roses grow well here, according to Ruth Knopf of Sullivan’s Island, South Carolina.
+Despite drastic shifts in temperature and moisture, and soil that ranges from sand to clay, many roses grow well here, according to Ruth Knopf of Sullivan’s Island, South Carolina.
 Ruth has been tending old roses throughout the Southeast for more than 25 years.
 Her favorite performers include those that can take the heat and humidity, like teas, Noisettes, Chinas, Bourbons, hybrid musks, and polyanthas.
 Ruth recently worked to create a trail of Noisettes throughout Charleston, the city where this class of roses was developed in the early 1800s.

 1. Rosa ‘Marie van Houtte’